 AMRUPT is a technology being designed for the localization of small animals in the field of ecology.
 This is used for the study of flight patterns, social interactions, or other biological attributes to most species.
 The system utilizes Phase Interferometry for use in estimating the Angle of Arrival (AOA) of radio signals.
 These systems are substantially more accurate than other common methods, although performance scales strongly with the spatial scale of the receiver network.
 Because many researchers are interested in small-scale movements of animals within populations, such a system may be extremely useful.
 To accomplish this, a low weight radio tag is being developed to transmit signals to radio basestations.
 These tags will transmit sub 1-GHz UHF frequencies.

-RF signals phase information is calculated on the CC1310.
+RF signals’ phase information is calculated on the CC1310.
 This requires multiple receive antennas connected to an RF switch which is attached to the CC1310 which communicates the I & Q values of the received to a Raspberry Pi for angle of arrival calculation.
 A three antenna system is used for angle of arrival.
 An angle of arrival will be computed between Antenna 1 and Antenna 2 that is ambiguous between Quadrants 1&2 and Quadrants 3&4.
 An angle of arrival will be computed between Antenna 1 and Antenna 3 that is ambiguous between Quadrants 2&3 and Quadrants 1&4.
 The angle of arrival will be determined to be in the quadrant that contains both AoAs.

 II.
 Statement of Problem